beahidalgo/beahidalgo.github.io/_posts/2015-02-28-test-markdown.md

 ---
 layout: post
-title: Test markdown
+title: This is a test markdown
-subtitle: Each post also has a subtitle
+subtitle: A test to see how to write posts
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
 tags: [test]